Clickcease

 Hit and Run Laws in New York

-Not reporting it, failing to exchange information, and fleeing the scene could all result in fines, jail time, and even criminal charges according to the hit and run laws in New York.
+Not reporting it, failing to exchange information, and fleeing the scene could all result in fines, jail time, and even criminal charges, according to the hit-and-run laws in New York.

 Fines and Penalties